yeleshwarapu/yeleshwarapu.github.io/index.md

 ## interests

 My work focuses on thermal management and energy systems, particularly in applications where optimization creates meaningful efficiency gains or health benefits.
 I'm drawn to work that sits at the intersection of design, simulation, and hands-on problem solving.
 I particularly enjoy problems with sequential dependencies, where solving one constraint unlocks the next.
-I love thinking through system architectures and mapping inputs to outputs until execution becomes straightforward.
+I love thinking through system architectures and understanding inputs/outputs until execution becomes straightforward.

 **Highlander Racing** — Lead the cooling subteam where I developed a MATLAB thermal simulation for our liquid cooling loop and scaled the team from 2 to 11 members.